MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 1. Select the model from the Azure OpenAI collection.
 The first time through, select the `gpt-3.5-turbo` model.
 The second time, select the `text-embedding-ada-002` model.
 1. Select **Deploy** to open the deployment window.
 1. Select the hub that you want to deploy the model to.
 Use the same hub as your project.
-1. Specify the deployment name and modify other default settings depending on your requirements.
 1. Select **Deploy**.
 1. You land on the deployment details page.
 Select **Open in playground**.
 1. Select **View Code** to obtain code samples that can be used to consume the deployed model in your application.